 - Matriculation Fee (required, one-time): $430

 - Law School Events Fee (required, one-time): $150

-Laptop Computers: Some computer systems and software may not be compatible with the technology at Oregon Law.
-LL.M. students may bring their own laptop or purchase a laptop or laptop package.
+**Laptop Computers: LL.M. students may bring their own laptop or purchase a laptop or laptop package.
 For information about laptop packages and system/software compatibility, please contact Information Technology.

 International Students SEVIS Fee

 International students who are applying for F-1 or J-1 visas must also pay a SEVIS fee.
 Click here for information about the SEVIS fee and SEVIS program.